Ronit-Bhardwaj/Multi_backend_cache_library/README.md

 ⦁	GetAllKeys Performance:

-Benchmarks for GetAllKeys measure how efficiently the LRU cache handles retrieving all keys stored in the cache.
+Benchmarks for GetAllKeys measure how efficiently the LRU cache handles retrieving all keys and values stored in the cache.
 The performance is dependent on the internal data structure and the cache size, though it is generally quick as everything is in-memory.

 ⦁	Delete and Clear Performance: